ywiley94/react-exercise/README.md

 # react-exercise
-React Exercises and mini-projects i worked on to help improve my skilld
+React Exercises and mini-projects i worked on to help improve my skills